Distributed Online Private Learning of Convex Nondecomposable Objectives: Introduction

-Nevertheless, a large amount of data for online learning may involve in some serious personal information, e.g., salary or medical records.
+Nevertheless, high volumes of online learning data may involve in some serious personal information, e.g., salary or medical records.
 Due to the distributed network topology, the information is transmitted and processed through mutual communication between neighboring nodes.
 The information may be eavesdropped during the transmission, which may lead to the leakage of sensitive information.
 To address the privacy concern, this paper mainly focuses on the differential privacy mechanism \cite{Dwork2006}, which scrambles the sharing information by adding a certain amount of noise, thus making it impossible for an attacker to learn the users' private data.
 Differential privacy has developed extremely rich mathematical formulation and provable privacy properties.
-A basic way to achieve differential privacy is to inject random noise or bias in the nodes' communication or computation.
+A basic way to enable differential privacy involves injecting the noise or bias in the nodes' communication or computation.

-\textbf{Differential privacy:} There have been a number of research results on differential privacy.
-Zhu et al. \cite{Zhu2018} developed a distributed private online algorithm using a weight-balancing technique over time-varying undirected networks.
-Employing the Laplacian mechanism, a differential privacy version of the online subgradient-push algorithm \cite{Akbari2017} is presented in \cite{Lv2021} for time-varying directed networks.
+\textbf{Differential privacy:} Some works on differential privacy algorithms have been available.
+Zhu et al. \cite{Zhu2018} developed a private online algorithm using a weight-balancing technique.
+Employing the Laplacian mechanism, a differential privacy version of the online subgradient-push algorithm \cite{Akbari2017} was presented in \cite{Lv2021} for time-varying directed networks.
 In \cite{Zhu2018,Lv2021}, only the unconstrained optimization problems are considered.
-For the constrained problems, by adopting the Laplace noise to the online version of the projected subgradient algorithm \cite{Mai2019}, Xiong et al. \cite{Xiong2020} proposed a subgradient rescaling privacy-preserving algorithm over fixed directed networks.
-Moreover, Han et al. \cite{Han2021} considered a privacy version of the work \cite{Hosseini2016} by adding perturbation to the data flow in communication channels.
+For the constrained problems, Xiong et al. \cite{Xiong2020} proposed a subgradient rescaling privacy-preserving algorithm over fixed directed networks.
+Moreover, Han et al. in \cite{Han2021} and \cite{Han2022} considered two privacy versions of the work \cite{Hosseini2016} by using uncorrelated and correlated perturbation mechanisms, respectively.
 In \cite{Nozari2018}, a differential privacy by functional perturbation is achieved, but it is limited due to the requirement of squared integrability on the objective functions.